 We know what you’re thinking.
-Buttonholes and buttons are fiddly and time consuming.
-Well yes they can be but with the help of our easy step-by-step guide they will soon become a cinch.
+Adding buttonholes can be fiddly and time-consuming.
+Well, yes, they can be, but with the help of our easy step-by-step guide, they will soon become a breeze.
 Find out how you can master the art of buttons!

 The first thing you should know is that there is no one type of button.
-They come in all sizes, colours and materials, from metal to plastic.
-The traditional button has two holes to sew the thread through but there is another type – the shank.
-The shank has a loop on the back that secures it to the fabric.
-This type of button is normally used with tough, heavy fabrics – the type normally used for winter coats.
+Instead, they come in all sizes, colours and materials, from metal to plastic.
+The traditional button has two holes to sew the thread through, but another type is the shank.
+The shank has a loop on the back that secures the fabric.
+This type of button is typically used with rugged, heavy materials, generally used for winter coats.

 The How To

-Get your fabric together and mark with a fabric marker or a piece of chalk, the exact position where you want the button to sit.
-This means getting both layers, pinning them in place so that you know exactly where the buttonhole needs to be created and where the button needs to be threaded.
+Get your fabric together and mark with a fabric marker or a piece of chalk in the exact position where you want the button to sit.

 This is a vital first step.
-Get your measurements wrong and the fit of the garment will be wrong.
-As a rough rule of thumb, for both vertical and horizontal buttonholes the button marking should be about 3mm from the outer edge of the buttonhole itself.
+If your measurements are wrong, the fit of the garment will be poor.
+As a rough rule of thumb, for both vertical and horizontal buttonholes, the button marking should be about 3mm from the outer edge of the buttonhole itself.

-Step 1 Get your button and your thread together.
-In most cases you should choose a thread that is an exact match for the button.
-This looks neater and will hide sloppy sewing.
-Those going for a funky, colourful garment should definitely think about using contrasting colours.
-When sewing buttons it is normal to double up your thread.
-This makes the process quicker but will also ensure that the button is secured in place.
-To do this simply thread the needle – you will need about 15 inches of thread – move the needle to the middle of the thread and knot the ends together.
+Get your button and your thread together.
+In most cases, you should choose a thread that is an exact match for the button.
+By doing this, you will have a neater finish and will hide sloppy sewing.
+However, those going for a funky, colourful garment should think about using contrasting colours.
+When sewing buttons, it is customary to double up your thread.
+This will make the process quicker and ensure that the button is secure.
+To do this, thread the needle – you will need about 15 inches of thread – move the needle to the middle of the thread and knot the ends together.

-Step 2 Remember that marking you made on the fabric?
+Remember that marking you made on the fabric?
 Grab your button and place it directly above it.
-Then from the underside of the fabric, push the needle up and into one of the buttonholes.
-Pull the thread all the way through, until you can feel the tension of the knot.
-Then push the needle, back to the underside of the fabric, going through the other hole of the button.
-Repeat this back and forth motion about 6 times to ensure that the button will stay secured on your garment.
+From the underside of the material, push the needle up and into one of the buttonholes.
+Pull the thread all the way through until you can feel the tension of the knot.
+Then push the needle back to the underside of the fabric, going through the other hole of the button.
+Repeat this back and forth motion about six times to ensure that the button stays secured on your garment.

 Step 3 Once you have secured the button, push the needle to the underside and tie the thread with a double-knot.

-Sewing a button on is a manageable challenge but the buttonhole itself seems insurmountable.
+Sewing a button on is a manageable challenge, but the buttonhole itself can seem daunting.
 Well, there is some good news.
-It is fairly straightforward so don’t fear this part of your project.
+First, it is reasonably straightforward, so don’t fear this part of your project.
 All you need is a sewing machine – the majority of today’s models are prepared for this task and will do all the hard work for you.

-Look closely at a shop brought garment with a buttonhole and you will see that the edges are perfectly edged with a zigzag stitch down both sides.
-This is what you should be aiming for.
-How do you do it?
-Well in reality this finish is made up of four separate stitches:
+Look closely at a shop-bought garment with a buttonhole, and you will see that the edges are finished with a zigzag stitch down both sides.
+This is your aim.
+So how do you do it?
+Well, in reality, this finish is made up of four individual stitches: